Fully Autonomous Real-World Reinforcement Learning with Applications to Mobile Manipulation: Preliminaries

 \section{Preliminaries}

 In this work, we use reinforcement learning (RL) as a general purpose algorithm for learning robotic behaviors.
 Reinforcement learning has the advantage of being able to operate on autonomously collected data, and enables the robot to improve through trial and error.
-To this end, the mobile manipulation task is formulated as a partially observed Markov decision processes (POMDP) with an observation space $\mathcal{O}$ of first person images, action space $\mathcal{A}$, reward function $r(s_t, a_t)$, transition dynamics $\mathcal{P}(o_{t+1}|o_t, a_t)$, a discount factor $\gamma$, and an initial observation distribution $\rho(o_0)$.
-The goal of reinforcement learning is to learn a control policy $\pi(a_t|o_t)$ that can determine which actions to take in each state such that the expected sum of rewards is maximized.
-This objective can be written as $ J(\pi) = \mathbb{E}_{a_t \sim \pi(o_t), o_{t+1} \sim \mathcal{P}(o_t, a_t) }\left[\sum_t \gamma^t r(o_t, a_t)\right], $ as for a standard RL problem.
+To this end, the mobile manipulation task is formulated as a partially observed Markov decision processes (POMDP) with an observation space $\mathcal{O}$ of first person RGB images, state space $\mathcal{S}$, action space $\mathcal{A}$, reward function $r(s_t, a_t)$, transition dynamics $\mathcal{P}(s_{t+1}|s_t, a_t)$, observation probability $\mathcal{P}(o_t|s_t)$, a discount factor $\gamma$, and an initial state distribution $\rho(s_0)$.
+The goal of reinforcement learning is to learn a control policy $\pi(a_t|o_t)$ that can determine which actions to take in each observation such that the expected sum of rewards is maximized.
+This objective can be written as $ J(\pi) = \mathbb{E}_{a_t \sim \pi(o_t), s_t, o_t \sim \mathcal{P}}\left[\sum_t \gamma^t r(s_t, a_t)\right], $ as for a standard RL problem.